adeeex1/alx-low_level_programming/0x01-variables_if_else_while/README.md

-Thisdirectory is about if else while in ALX software engineering school
+This directory is about if else while in ALX software engineering school